Current Students

 If you are in Japan under “Temporary Visitor” status of residence

 If you are currently in Japan with a “Temporary Visitor” status of residence, as a general rule, you will need to leave Japan to apply for a Certificate of Eligibility.
-For details of necessary procedures.
+You could be punished for illegal residence if you repeatedly leave and enter Japan on a “Temporary Visitor” status to study at Kyushu University.

 For Current Students